Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Is publicly accessible data public?

 Another example involves surveillance camera footage.
 While surveillance cameras are ubiquitous, the public generally expects recordings to be available exclusively to security personnel.
 Nonetheless, many surveillance camera configurations employ minimal security, leading to livestreams of their feeds being publicly available~\cite{XuXC18}.

 Data can also be published unintentionally.
-Reportedly,\footnote{\url{https://www.theregister.com/2022/05/03/openai\_copilot\_cryptocurrency/}} in at least one example, a GitHub user unintentionally uploaded information about their cryptocurrency wallet to a public Git repository they owned.
-When Copilot (a language model designed to assist developers in writing code)~\cite{chen2021evaluating} was trained on this repository, it memorized this wallet's private key and allowed another user to withdraw money from the account.
-In all likelihood, this user did not post the key to their cryptocurrency wallet on their GitHub intentionally.\\
+Reportedly,\footnote{\url{https://www.theregister.com/2022/05/03/openai\_copilot\_cryptocurrency/}} in at least one example, a GitHub user unintentionally uploaded information about their cryptocurrency wallet to a public Git repository.
+When Copilot (a coding assistant language model)~\cite{chen2021evaluating} was trained on this repository, it memorized this wallet's private key and allowed another user to withdraw money from the account.
+In all likelihood, this user did not post the key to their cryptocurrency wallet on their GitHub intentionally.

-For each of the examples above, one could argue that it is not the act of training the machine learning model that caused a privacy leak---but rather the original act of publishing this data on the Internet.
+In all of these examples, the data is publicly accessible on the Internet, but particular uses of this data constitutes a significant violation of privacy norms, particularly when used in combination with machine learning.
+One could argue that it is not the act of \emph{training} the machine learning model that caused a privacy leak---but rather the original act of \emph{publishing} this data on the Internet.

 \emph{We disagree!} Machine learning models (and foundation models in particular) have the capacity to \emph{amplify} this leakage by disseminating this information in a much broader context, e.g., in new applications built on top of these pretrained models.
-As an analogy, a malicious person who \emph{doxes} another by ``releasing someone’s personal details onto the Internet in an easily accessible form'' is still causing harm even though ``these details may already be publicly available, but in difficult to access forms or distributed across various sources that obscure them from casual discovery'' \cite{douglas2016doxing}.
+As an analogy, a malicious person who \emph{doxes} another by ``releasing someone’s personal details onto the Internet in an easily accessible form'' is still causing harm even though ``these details may already be publicly available, but in difficult to access forms or distributed across various sources that obscure them from casual discovery'' \cite{douglas2016doxing}.\footnote{We emphasize that we are making a (subjective) \emph{moral} argument that the model trainer bears some culpability for propagating this information.
+Legally, their liability may differ based on jurisdiction, and we omit further discussion for simplicity.}